Brace Yourself for a Life-Changing Smile

 Kristin H.

-Your Teeth are surrounded by what is called the “Bony Envelope” and if the shirt too far forward or behind you will have bone loss.
+Your teeth are surrounded by what is called the “Bony Envelope” and if the shift too far forward or behind you will have bone loss.

 Make space for future implants or cosmetic work is key to your orthodontic care.